leanprover/fp-lean/functional-programming-lean/src/getting-to-know/functions-and-definitions.md

 ### Messages You May Meet

-Experimenting with using definitions for types is made more complicated by a feature of Lean that has not yet been introduced.
+Experimenting with using definitions for types is made more complicated by the way that Lean supports overloaded integer literals.
 If ``Nat`` is too short, a longer name ``NaturalNumber`` can be defined:
 ```lean
 {{#example_decl Examples/Intro.lean NaturalNumberTypeDef}}